On to the Kudremukh mountains

 I wanted to explore the Kudremukh mountains so my brother and I started off one day by car to Kalasa.
 This was during May 2006.
 The family was in Chennai and we two decided to go off to Kudremukh.
 I was fascinated by the Kudremukh region when we had earlier gone from Sringeri to Hornadu.

 I searched the travel books and came to know that there are only two options which are available for your stay.
 And both of them at Kalasa.
 There is no option to stay at Kudremukh.
 One option is the Silent Valley Resorts and the other is Hotel Chandan .
-Since Silent Valley Resort was fully booked, I called up Hotel Chandan and booked a double room.
+Since Silent Valley Resort was fully booked, I called up Hotel Chandan and book

 Kalasa is a small place and the hotel isnt great a great place to stay if are with your family.
 I saw lot of small cockroaches in the room.
 So avoid it if you are going there with your family.
 The Silent Valley Resorts is the other place and is around 5 to 6 kms from Kalasa on the way to Kudremukh.
 Those who have stayed at Silent Valley Resorts have not waxed eloquently on the facilities but were quite neutral.
 Food is a problem in Kalasa.
 You dont have any decent hotels here and people werent too happy with the food in Silent Valley either.